Rafael Valek: Personal life

 While Valek, as the rest of his siblings, was born in Colombia, later in his life he reclaimed his Czech nationality.
-He was married three times and had 9 children.
-6 live in Mexico, 2 live in Uruguay and 1 in Pasto.
+He was married three times and had nine children.
 For unknown reasons and a supposedly jealousy incident by his wife in Mexico and some political comments he made, he was deported from Mexico and banned for life.
+Valek died in Pasto, Colombia on 17 June 2013.